 How We Test

-To save you the time and energy of potentially wasting your money on the wrong product, we independently purchased and extensively analyzed the top-rated budget buds.
-Based on the ideology of renown Listen Inc. CEO, Steve Temme, we built a $200,000 cutting-edge audio studio equipped with a Brüel & Kjaer Type 5128 head simulator to objectively measure everything from sound quality to noise canceling and call quality.
-We also spent countless hours evaluating these metrics firsthand, ensuring the low-cost buds we recommend are durable enough to withstand the harsh treatment of an active lifestyle, reliable enough to provide a satisfying user experience, and cozy enough to pleasantly fit ears of all shapes and sizes.
-See how we test earbuds to get the full rundown.
+We independently purchased and analyzed the top-rated budget earbuds.
+Based on the ideology of renown Listen Inc. CEO, Steve Temme, we built a cutting-edge audio studio equipped with a Brüel & Kjaer Type 5128 head simulator to objectively measure everything from sound quality to noise canceling and call quality.
+In our tests, we work to find the best sound for the price, a comfortable and secure fit, a reliable connection with most devices, and more.

 Our results are divided into five test metrics:

-Our head simulator, Darwin, along with SoundCheck software, provides unbiased scientific analyses that are paramount to our testing process.
+Our head simulator and SoundCheck software provide unbiased scientific analyses that are paramount to our testing process.

 Credit: Natalie Kafader